-1. Be able to identify the parts of the pituitary gland, and describe their embryological origin.
+- Be able to identify the two major parts of the pituitary gland and know about their different embryological origins.

-2. Name the cell types that produce the various hormones of the anterior pituitary, and know whether they are acidophils or basophils.
+- Name the cell types that produce the various hormones in the anterior pituitary and know whether they are acidophils or basophils.

 These slides show mostly pars distalis, but also have a small area of neurohypophysis (either pars nervosa or infundibular stalk) on one side (see slide orientation diagrams) and are stained in alternate sets with H&E or with Masson trichrome.
 The two classes of anterior pituitary cells (acidophils and basophils) are most easily distinguished with Masson trichrome staining, but you should also see how they look with routine H&E staining.